 - The masterplan is a blueprint that provides a framework for the long-term maritime future in Orkney.
 The first phase details the vision for the physical transformation of Orkney's harbours across five locations on the Orkney Mainland and Hoy.
-The second phase will consider the development of smaller harbours and piers across the entire archipelago. - Orkney Harbours Masterplan Phase 1 was approved in April 2020 with proposals to enhance several piers and harbours-a new deep water quay in Scapa as well as quayside extensions at Hatston, and enhancements at Lyness. - The Orkney Harbours Masterplan Phase 1 proposals are as follows: - Scapa Deep Water Quay is a new deep water port for the offshore wind sector; construction could commence in 2024 subject the necessary approvals and funding package. - Hatston Pier (Orkney Logistics Base) will be extended by 300m and reclamation will provide laydown area to play a key role in accommodating offshore wind activities. - Creation of hard standing at Lyness to support offshore wind deployment. - The marina in Stromness is to be expanded and there will be new pontoons for cruise use. - Scotland's fourth National Planning Framework (NPF4) (adopted by the Scottish Ministers on 13th February 2023) includes the new quay in Scapa Flow and recognises the national importance of Scapa Flow.
+The second phase will consider the development of smaller harbours and piers across the entire archipelago. - Orkney Harbours Masterplan Phase 1 was approved in April 2020 with proposals to enhance several piers and harbours-a new deep-water quay in Scapa as well as quayside extensions at Hatston, and enhancements at Lyness. - The Orkney Harbours Masterplan Phase 1 proposals are as follows: - Scapa Deep Water Quay is a new deep-water port for the offshore wind sector; subject to approval and funding. - Hatston Pier (Orkney Logistics Base) will be extended by 300m and reclamation will provide laydown area to play a key role in accommodating offshore wind activities; subject to approval and funding. - Creation of hard standing at Lyness to support offshore wind deployment; subject to approval and funding. - The marina in Stromness is to be expanded and there will be new pontoons for cruise use; subject to approval and funding. - Scotland's fourth National Planning Framework (NPF4) (adopted by the Scottish Ministers on 13th February 2023) includes the new quay in Scapa Flow and recognises the national importance of Scapa Flow.